unicode-org/cldr/docs/ldml/tr35-general.md

 For example, for gram-per-meter, the first line above means:

-* When the accusative form of gram-per-meter is needed, then the gram part of the translation has take the accusative case (eg, “gramu”, in a language that marks the accusative case with 'u'), while the meter part of the translation has a nominative form like “metre”.
+* When the accusative form of gram-per-meter is needed, then the gram part of the translation has the accusative case (eg, “gramu”, in a language that marks the accusative case with 'u'), while the meter part of the translation has a nominative form like “metre”.
 This would be composed with the pattern for "per" (say "{0} pro {1}") to get "gramu pro metre".

 * * *